Nekroze/codeforthought/chapter/intro.rst

 programs you can test out and tinker with.
 Then we will use example programs and code to provide real life usage of the advanced concepts you will be learning.
 As the projects we work with grow in size we will introduce new tools that can greatly help with programming.
-These include but are not limited to things like; version control, unit-testing and documentation.
+These include, but are not limited to, things like; version control, unit-testing and documentation.

-At the end we will have a more free form discussion (all be it rather one sided) about programming concepts and tools for the future.
+At the end we will have a more free form discussion (albeit rather one sided) about programming concepts and tools for the future.

 Dedication